INDAPAMIDE 2.5MG TABLETS

-Rare (may affect less than 1 in 1000 people):
+Rare (may affect less than 1 in 1,000 people):

 Very rare (may affect less than 1 in 10,000 people):

-Cases of photosensitivity reactions (change in skin appearance) after exposure to the sun or artificial UVA have also been reported.
+- Cases of photosensitivity reactions (change in skin appearance) after exposure to the sun or artificial UVA have also been reported;

-Some changes may occur in your blood and your doctor may need to give you blood tests to check your condition.
+- Changes may occur in your blood and your doctor may need to give you blood tests to check your condition.
 The following changes in your blood test results may occur:

 By reporting side effects, you can help provide more information on the safety of this medicine.

-Keep out of the reach and sight of children.
+- Keep this medicine out of the sight and reach of children.